 Recruiter workflow

 Even a well-ranked resume faces a human reviewer with limited time to read in depth.
-Recruiters managing more open roles than they can give deep attention to don't read linearly — they scan for anchors.
-The professional summary.
-The job titles.
-The first bullet under each role.
+Recruiters managing more open roles than they can give deep attention to don't read linearly.
+They scan for anchors: the professional summary, the job titles, the first bullet under each role.
 Those anchors either confirm or fail to confirm that this person belongs in this category, and that read happens quickly.

 The resume that clears the ATS ranking still has to earn a callback in a short window of human attention.
-Structure and scannability aren't aesthetic choices — they're the interface between your qualifications and the decision to reach out.
+Structure and scannability aren't aesthetic choices.
+They're the interface between your qualifications and the decision to reach out.

 LinkedIn as a second layer